Code-Institute-Submissions/weather-app/README.md

 * Weather icon is being displayed to shadow weather description

 # Design Choices:
-The theme of this project is a Linkin Park fans website.
-Knowing that this is alternative rock band, colour scheme was picked to create better atmosphere which suits band itself.
+The theme of this website/app is weather.
+Images, colours and font was choisen to create a mood for a user whos main idea is to come and just use this app to check a weather in choisen city.

 ### Fonts:
 My first choice of font was <a href="https://fonts.google.com/?query=Martel+Sans&selection.family=Lato">Martel Sans</a> because it looks